Kerbas-ad-astra/CommNet-Relays/README.md

 Also, these contracts were written with the three stock antennas in mind only.
 You will need a Module Manager patch to add some more part validation checks for whatever antennas you want for the job, like so:

 ```
-@CONTRACT_TYPE[AntennaRangeRelayWhatever] // You could use "AntennaRangeRelay*" to get all contract types at once, but they have different range needs.
+@CONTRACT_TYPE[AntennaRangeRelayWhatever] // You could use "AntennaRangeRelay*" to get all contract types at once, but they have different range needs, so think about where your antenna fits.
+It's okay to put longer-range antennas in shorter-range missions, but definitely not vice-versa!
 {
 	@PARAMETER[Antennas]
 	{